 Class 101, the leading college planning franchise in America, is fast on track to open more locations, with the most recent opening in Boise, Idaho, marking the 26th franchise to join the Class 101 family.

-As our goal is to help high school students get into better colleges and qualify for higher amounts of scholarships and financial aid, awareness of the critical need for our services is clearly on the rise, says Tom Pabin, founder and CEO.
+As our goal is to help high school students get into better colleges and qualify for higher amounts of scholarships and financial aid, awareness of the critical need for our services is clearly on the rise, says Tom Pabin, founder.
 With more franchises gearing up to launch, Class 101 is well on its way to meet its 2020 goal of 100 franchises across the U.S.